oceanprotocol-archive/OEPs/12/README.md

 ## Ocean IDs

+IDs defined in Ocean prov are multi-part.

+#### Asset IDs
+* The Asset ID is a 256 bit string (the output of the Keccak256 hash function) .
+Ocean Prov entities are identified by asset IDs.
-IDs for ocean entities must be compliant with W3C [decentralized](https://w3c-ccg.github.io/did-spec/#simple-examples) IDs (DIDs), in the form "did:ocn:abcdefg123456789"
+* The Asset ID can be retrieved from a marketplace or service provider, which itself is identified using a DID.
+IDs for ocean service providers must be compliant with W3C [decentralized](https://w3c-ccg.github.io/did-spec/#simple-examples) IDs (DIDs), in the form "did:ocn:abcdefg123456789".

+#### Agent IDs

+* Ocean Prov agents could be identified by
+  - a DID.
+  - plaintext string

+#### Activity IDs

+Activities will benefit by having an ID.
+If an asset/service provider chooses to expose a log of activities, users can verify the activity details.
+However, it is not mandatory for activities to have an ID.

-## Ocean entities
+## Ocean Prov entities

-Ocean adds the following additional types for entities, activities and agents.
+Ocean adds the following additional *types* for entities, activities and agents.
 Details such as attribute names and values would be included as a separate (repo?)

 * Entities:
   - ocn:dataset : An Ocean dataset asset